29 Jul How to Remove Stains From Furniture in 5 Easy Steps

 Luckily, there are methods for cleaning furniture that can leave it looking as new as the day you bought it.
 At All Dry USA, we recognize the importance of keeping all the elements of your house clean and dry, from your property itself to your furniture inside.
-We specialize in mold detection and removal, as well as water leaks that can damage all kinds of things within your house.
+We specialize in deep cleaning, mold detection and removal, as well as water damage restoration.

 With these top tips to removing stains, you can help clean any kind of mess in your house like the professionals at All Dry USA.

 Cleaning codes are found on various kinds of furniture, with couches being the most popular for these tags.
 On your couch, these tags can often be found under the cushions.

 Here is a breakdown of these cleaning codes:

 - W—This means that your couch should be cleaned wet or with water only.

 - S—This code means that you should only clean your couch dry.

 - SW—Naturally, both S and W on a cushion mean that either wet or dry cleaning can be used.

 - X—If you see an X on your couch, it means that cleaning a stain is beyond your help.
 Take it to a professional for vacuuming or cleaning.